How to set up android app push notifications with PushEngage

 }

-1. In your App level build.gradle file add the following lines.
+2. In the application level build.gradle file then add the following:

 plugins {